 Bettas cannot see well in the dark.

 Bettas are used to dark and muddy waters as they live in rice paddies and swamps.
-But being in their natural environment, the natural sunlight is their primary source of light that helps them navigate their areas and find food easily.
+But in their natural environment, natural sunlight is their primary source of light that helps them navigate their areas and find food easily.

 But you don’t have to worry about their activities at night, as they will spend most of their nighttime sleeping.
-That is if you’ve established a healthy sleeping schedule or light/dark pattern in their daily routine.

 Types of aquarium light for betta fish tank

 Your betta needs to live in a place that mimics its natural habitat.
 Here are the common lights available:

 A fluorescent bulb is the go-to lighting for betta as it doesn’t produce much heat and has a longer life span.
 It also encourages plant growth if live plants are in the fish tank.

 LEDs are economical and don’t heat the water inside the aquarium.
 It’s widely used among betta owners, as it also mimics natural sunlight and doesn’t encourage algae growth.

 LED lights are an excellent choice for betta fish tanks, as they are energy-efficient and offer a range of color options.